coding-nomadic/blog-service/README.md

 # blog-service

-This is Backend for social media blog built in springboot, JWT Token and email service
+This is Backend for social media blog built in springboot, JWT Token and email service.
+Front end in Angular is coming in the future.

 ## Tools and Technologies